-While Nice is only the fifth largest city in France (after Paris, Marseille, Lyon and Toulouse), it boasts the No. 2 position as international tourists’ destination of choice, after the capital.
+While Nice is only the fifth largest city in France, it boasts the No. 2 position as international tourists’ destination of choice (behind Paris).

 And after a few days in the principal Alpes-Maritimes town, it’s easy to see why.
 A gloriously long beachfront, 300 days of sunshine a year, fresh Mediterranean cuisine and a rich cultural agenda will keep you cool in summer and inspired in (the very moderate) winter.
 Bienvenue à Nice!